mcleanGit/ecommend/README.md

 * `Tag` belongs to many `Product` models.

-**Hint**: Make sure you set up foreign key relationships that match the column we created in the respective models.

 ### Fill out the API Routes to Perform RESTful CRUD Operations

-Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.
+The application completes the starter-code routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete `CRUD` operations using the Sequelize models.

-**Note**: The functionality for creating the many-to-many relationship for products is already done for you.

-**Hint**: Be sure to look at your module project's code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

 ### Seed the Database

 After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

 ### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.
+Additional code is written in `server.js` to sync the Sequelize models to the MySQL database on server start.

 ## Review